pankhurigadi/correlatedpy/README.md

 </div>

-The learnign shows the probability of play of each profile.
+The simulation results show the probability of play of each profile.

 ### A 3x2 game